 Teaching Children Personal Finance

 How do we teach prudent stewardship of money?
 Who should teach our kids about personal finance?
 Many parents have bought the asinine money management idea mentioned above, and they live in debt.
 They believe personal finance means getting a credit card as early as possible to develop a credit score.
 Instead, they should be saving most of the funds they get from governments for their children.
 And at an early age, teach the children to give, to spend, and to save.
-Sadly, most people I know teach their children to save.
-They don’t show them how to spend and make wise spending choices.
+Sadly, most people I know teach their children to save, which is excellent; but we must teach them how to spend and make wise spending choices too.

-Sadly, many schools now teach personal finance to our children.
+Unfortunately, many schools now teach personal finance to our children.
 They teach the bizarre credit score approach, and so our kids have fallen in the vicious debt trap.
 Students take on thousands of dollars of student loans as if it’s normal.
-Sadly, when reality hits after graduation, they complain and continue the debt path.
+And when reality hits after graduation, they complain and continue the debt path.

 Will you take the first step and choose to get-off the credit score, perpetual debt, train?